-The Sierra Nevada College Board of Trustees today announced that Ms. Shannon Beets, Executive Vice President and Provost, has been named Interim President.
-She replaces Dr. Lynn Gillette, who has left to pursue other interests.
+The Sierra Nevada College Board of Trustees announced that Ms. Shannon Beets, Executive Vice President and Provost, has been named Interim President.
+She replaces Dr. Lynn Gillette, who has resigned to pursue other interests.

 Responding to growing demand for qualified educators in Nevada, Sierra Nevada College is launching a new master’s degree program to prepare licensed teachers for advancement to administrative positions in Nevada’s public schools.

 SNC Teacher Education alumnus Tina Miller, whose dedication has led her to give up her free period and after school time to tutor students struggling in math, has been selected as the October Educator of the Month in Clark County.